skmbatha/clic2sure_project/README.md

 ## Setting up the environment

 To run the project, a virtual environment must be created and the following packages should be installed using the the Python PIP tool.
-Alternatively, teh project can run but these modules should be installed (System wide).
+Alternatively, the project can run on the system installed Python but these modules should be installed (System wide).

 * Django==4.0.3
 * djangorestframework==3.13.1